Covid-19 Surveillance tutorial guide

 Select reads_ubam (generated in the prior workflow) for the variable reads_unmapped_bams and sra_id for the sample_name variable.

-The preconfigured workflow inputs also include a direct value - a URL to a SARS_CoV2 reference assembly in an open access Azure storage container - as an input.
+The preconfigured workflow inputs also include a direct value - a URL to a SARS_CoV2 reference assembly in an open-access Azure storage container - for the reference_fasta variable.
 You’ll use this reference to align your input samples.

 ToA_assemble-refbased-worflow_Inputs_Screenshot.png